as1ndu/as1ndu/content/post/the-end-of-js.md

 ---
-title : "Finally, the end of JavaScript?" description : "Description of the post" slug : "building-with-flutter" draft : "true" tags : [
+title : "Finally, the end of JavaScript?" description : "JavaScript at the time of this writting is definately the higest programming laguae in demand.
-    "code"
-]
-date : "2019-02-17"
+               I however its mnopolistic reign of being the goto stack for programming user interfaces is about to come to an end.
+Heres why." slug : "building-with-flutter" draft : "true" tags : ["code"] date : "2019-02-17"
 ---